Partnering with families to improve dialysis care for children

 - SCOPE workshops are approved by the American Nurses Credentialing Center (ANCC) for CNE credits.

 - Participation in SCOPE earns points in the US News and World Report children’s hospital survey.

 All member hospitals are eligible to participate.

 New program participants begin the collaborative semi-annually; July and January.
-Enroll by Dec.
-31, 2017 for a January start date.
+Enrollment deadlines are June 30 or December 31, respectively.
 For questions on enrollment or to begin the enrollment process, contact Cherie Thomas.